 The renderers concluded that new market potentials should be developed and that feeding the products to poultry may not be the most profitable market.

 The Poultry Protein & Fat Council was formed to guide the association in providing needed assistance.
-Renderers agreed that research was an urgent and vital need, and have requested over $1.5 in subsequent years on numerous topics.
+Renderers agreed that research was an urgent and vital need, and have requested over $1.5 million in subsequent years on numerous topics.
 Research abstracts are searchable on the USPOULTRY research page.